 How many times has that scenario happened to you or someone you know?
 Even if the answer is “once,” that directly translates to “too many times.”
 It’s scammy, annoying, and downright rude.

 If you have an Android phone, though, you don’t have to deal with it.
 There are actually a few different ways to go about blocking numbers on Android, and we’re going to talk about a few of the easiest ones today.

-If you’re on a phone that already has the latest version of Android (Marshmallow), then we have good news: call blocking is just a few taps away.
+If you’re on a phone that already has Android Marshmallow (6.0) or above, then we have good news: call blocking is just a few taps away.
 This is a long-requested feature that Google finally brought to the table starting with Android 6.0.

 The easiest way to do this is to long-press the number in your call log, then select “Block number.”